shorock/islandora_satis/README.md

 - or -

 $ ./vendor/bin/satis build satis.json docs  (This builds into `docs/` instead of `output/` making it easy to use GitHub pages to serve.
+It could be in a separate branch... this is easy.)

 You can then symlink the output/ directory into your webroot, or upload it somewhere.
 I have it attached here as `docs/`, so it can be found through https://shorock.github.io/islandora_satis (GitHub Pages)